torvalds/linux/Documentation/virt/hyperv/hibernation.rst

 modifying a WMI property of the VM, the steps for which are outside the scope of this documentation but are available on the web.
-Enablement is treated as the indicator that the administrator prioritizes Linux hibernation in the VM over hot-add, so the Hyper-V balloon driver in Linux disables hot-add.
+Enablement is treated as the indicator that the administrator prioritizes GNU/Linux hibernation in the VM over hot-add, so the Hyper-V balloon driver in GNU/Linux disables hot-add.
 Enablement is indicated if the contents of /sys/power/disk contains "platform" as an option.
 The enablement is also visible in /sys/bus/vmbus/hibernation.
 See function hv_is_hibernation_supported().

-Linux supports ACPI sleep states on x86, but not on arm64.
-So Linux guest VM hibernation is not available on Hyper-V for arm64.
+GNU/Linux supports ACPI sleep states on x86, but not on arm64.
+So GNU/Linux
+guest VM hibernation is not available on Hyper-V for arm64.

 Initiating Guest VM Hibernation
 -------------------------------
-Guest VMs can self-initiate hibernation using the standard Linux methods of writing "disk" to /sys/power/state or the reboot system call.
-As an additional layer, Linux guests on Hyper-V support the "Shutdown" integration service, via which a Hyper-V administrator can tell a Linux VM to hibernate using a command outside the VM.
-The command generates a request to the Hyper-V shutdown driver in Linux, which sends the uevent "EVENT=hibernate".
+Guest VMs can self-initiate hibernation using the standard GNU/Linux methods of writing "disk" to /sys/power/state or the reboot system call.
+As an additional layer, GNU/Linux guests on Hyper-V support the "Shutdown" integration service, via which a Hyper-V administrator can tell a GNU/Linux VM to hibernate using a command outside the VM.
+The command generates a request to the Hyper-V shutdown driver in GNU/Linux, which sends the uevent "EVENT=hibernate".
 See kernel functions shutdown_onchannelcallback() and send_hibernate_uevent().
 A udev rule must be provided in the VM that handles this event and initiates